nelson-vieira/nelson-vieira/README.md

 ### Hello world! 👋 Welcome to my GitHub profile

 - 🔭 I'm currently working as a Full-Stack Developer using Ruby on Rails
-- 🌱 I'm currently learning SvelteKit and Astro
+- 🌱 I'm currently learning Svelte and Astro

 <!--
 **nelson-vieira/nelson-vieira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.